waaaaargh/notifyme/README.md

 from your IRC bouncer.

 So far, we had the following roles in our networks:
-* a publisher that creates messages and feeds them into the network
+* a publisher that creates notification and feeds them into the network
 * a subscriber that wants certain types of messages and gets them eventually
-* a collector that simultaneously acts as subscriber and publisher and does some clever stuff in between, e.g. aggregate messages, send out notification and so on.
+* a collector that simultaneously acts as subscriber and publisher and does some clever stuff in between, e.g. aggregate notifications, send out emails and so on.

 Data model
 ----------

-the main datatype in this model is of course the message.
+the main datatype in this model is of course the notification.

 messages have:
-* a `hostname` that identifies the machine which produced this message
+* a `hostname` that identifies the machine which produced this notification
-* a `resource`, which identifies the service that produced this message
+* a `resource`, which identifies the service that produced this notification
-* a `time` field, that contains a unix timestamp indicating the time the message was initially created.
+* a `time` field, that contains a unix timestamp indicating the time the notification was initially created.
 * a `urgency`, an integer in the range of `0 <= urgency <= 99`
 * a `subject`, a up to 256 characters long string that in few words describes what is going on and
-* `data`, a free-form JSON object that has more information about the message.
+* `data`, a free-form JSON object that has more information about the notification.

 resources are part of a tree structure.
 There are two types of resources:
 * sources, which can only be leaves in the resource structure and